developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/demo/index.md

 _The DWDemo app showing two acquired values_.
 <br>

 By making changes in the DWdemo Profile, the DWDemo app can be used to test different decoders, rules for processing acquired data and other DataWedge configuration variations.
-For information about changing Profile settings, see the [Profiles/Plug-ins page](../profiles).
+For information about changing Profile settings, see [Managing Profiles](../createprofile).